Caddoan Mississippian culture: Development

 Major sites such as Spiro and the Battle Mound Site were constructed in the Arkansas River Valley and the Red River Valley, respectively.
 As the largest and most fertile areas in the Caddoan region, these areas could support the most productive maize agriculture.
 Agricultural surpluses supported the growth of the dense populations of such major centers.
 By 1200 CE, the numerous villages, hamlets, and farmsteads established throughout the Caddo world had begun extensive maize agriculture.
 The Caddoans also developed a distinct type of pottery making.
 It was described in 1540 by members of the Hernando de Soto expedition as some of the finest they had seen, even in their homeland of Spain.

 Since the late 20th century, recent excavations have revealed more cultural diversity within the region than had been expected by scholars, particularly in sites along the Arkansas River.
 Caddoan Mississippian towns had a more irregular layout of earthen mounds and associated villages than did towns in the Middle Mississippian heartland to the East, along the Ohio and Mississippi rivers.
 They also lacked the wooden palisade defensive fortifications often found in the major Middle Mississippian towns.

 Living on the western edge of the Mississippian world, the Caddoans may have faced fewer military threats from other peoples.
 Their societies may also have had a somewhat lower level of social stratification.
 Their location at the western edge of the Eastern Woodlands may account for these differences.
-Because he climate west of the woodlands was drier, it hindered maize production and related populations.
+Because the climate west of the woodlands was drier, it hindered maize production and related populations.
 The lower population on the plains to the West may have meant the Caddoans did not have to compete with many neighboring chiefdoms.

 But Caddoan populations peaked around 1400 CE, for reasons that are still unclear.
 After this point, many ritual centers begin to decline in population.
 A more dispersed settlement system developed, with the bulk of the people living on scattered homesteads and small farms rather than in large villages.
 The earlier broad cultural unity of the area also began to break down, with many distinct local variations developing.